1 | Pigeon Point Beach

 Vacationers visiting Choc Beach can easily access nearby Castries, as well as its big resorts and shopping centers.
 Families with children seem to love Choc Beach because of its placid waters, which make a great swimming spot for the entire family.

-Visitors can find this beach two miles (three and a half kilometers) to the northeast of the center of Castries.
+Visitors will find this beach two miles (three and a half kilometers) northeast of the center of Castries.

 Sweeping along the west coast of St. Lucia are the beaches of Castries.
 They exist mainly as part of natural bays with soft sand and often a lot of shade.
 Thanks to the location of the ports and the resorts that line the shores, the beaches can be busy, but a quick trip just north of town will allow you find some more secluded options.
-You will discover a large number of beaches to choose from in… more…
+You'll discover an abundance of beaches to enjoy in and around… more…

-You can visit this page for an interactive map of this area.
-Alternatively, you can read more information concerning beaches in Castries by clicking here.
+You can click here for an interactive map of this area.
+Alternatively, you can read additional details with regard to beaches in Castries by going to this page.

 1 | Grand Anse